De Quervains Syndrome

 - Physical Therapy

 Early treatment is important because this condition could worsen over time is left untreated.
+It’s in a patients best interest to see a hand doctor as soon as possible to purse conservative treatment options.

 Surgery for De Quervains Syndrome is reserved for severe cases of the disorder of for patients who have not been able to gain relief using conservative treatment methods.